followingell/twlist/README.md

 - [Tech news](https://twitter.com/BBCClick/lists/tech-news)

-   An aggregation of the key news organizations that specialize in covering the technology sector by [BBC Click](https://twitter.com/BBCClick).
+   An aggregation of the key, english-speaking news organizations that specialize in covering the technology sector by [BBC Click](https://twitter.com/BBCClick).

 <p align="center">